Projections of del Pezzo surfaces and Calabi--Yau threefolds: degree Calabi--Yau threefolds

-\begin{lemm} (cf.~\cite{DH}) Let $X\subset \mathbb{P}^n$ be a reduced sub-scheme whose ideal is generated by hypersurfaces of degree $d$.
-Assume that the two-dimensional scheme $X$ has no embedded components, and has exactly one two-dimensional component $X_c$ such that the other components have smaller dimension and intersect $X_c$ transversally.
+Let us consider the projections of del Pezzo surfaces of degree $8$.
+There are two of them, the Hirzebruch surface $\mathbb{F}_1\subset \mathbb{P}^8$ and $D_8\subset \mathbb{P}^8$.
+Denote by $\tilde{D_8}$ and $\tilde{\mathbb{F}_1}$ the projections of $D_8$ and $\mathbb{F}_1$ into $\mathbb{P}^7$ from a generic point $Q$ in $\mathbb{P}^8$.
+We shall embed $\tilde{D_8}$ and $\tilde{\mathbb{F}_1}$ into nodal complete intersections of four quadrics in $\mathbb{P}^7$.
+In these cases however more technical problems arise.
+We need the following lemma. \begin{lemm} (cf.~\cite{DH}) Let $X\subset \mathbb{P}^n$ be a reduced two-dimensional sub-scheme whose ideal is generated by hypersurfaces of degree $d$.
+Assume that the scheme $X$ has no embedded components, and has exactly one two-dimensional component $X_c$ such that the other components have smaller dimension and intersect $X_c$ transversally.
 Then the generic complete intersection of $n-2$ hypersurfaces of degree $d$ from the ideal of $X$ is a nodal variety with nodes lying on $X$. \end{lemm} \begin{proof} This proof is a generalization of \cite[Thm.~2.1]{K}.
 We need only prove that if $X_e$ is a component of codimension $>n-2$ then the intersection of $n-2$ hypersurfaces from $H^0(\mathcal{I}_X(d))$ is non-singular along $X_e$.
 Let us consider the following diagram:

 where the vertical map is the blow-up of $\mathcal{I}_{X}$, denoted by $\pi$.
 The variety $\overline{\mathbb{P}^n}$ can be seen as the closure of the graph of the morphism given by $(q_0:\dots:q_N)$ (here $q_0,\dots,q_N$ are the degree $d$ generators of the ideal of $X$).
 The horizontal map $\beta$ is given by the linear system $H^0(\mathcal{O}(d)\otimes \mathcal{I}_{X})$.
 The remaining map is the projection $p\colon \mathbb{P}^n\times\mathbb{P}^N\rightarrow \mathbb{P}^N$.